-The Government’s consultation on the green paper on Transforming Children and Young People’s Mental Health Provision closed at the beginning of this month, and responses are being analysed.
-The mental health of our children and young people is now a huge concern.
-It is the bedrock of emotional wellbeing; if our minds are consumed by anxiety or depression, learning cannot take place, nor can our potential be achieved.
+The mental health of our children and young people is now a huge concern not just to parents but to everyone in education and in Government.
+Mental health and wellbeing is recognised as the bedrock of emotional resilience; if our minds are consumed by anxiety or depression, learning cannot take place, nor can our potential be achieved.

 As a result, more educational institutions are taking an active role in promoting mental health and emotional wellbeing, and one of the most popular methods is mindfulness.

 Mindfulness has its roots in Zen Buddhism but was developed scientifically by its originator, John Cabat-Zinn, now Professor of Medicine Emeritus at the University of Massachusetts Medical School.
 His mindfulness-based stress reduction (MBSR) dates back to 1979 and was an eight-week course of weekly group classes and a one-day retreat.
 It has since been used extensively and now can be found in hospitals, education centres and even military training facilities.

 The essence of mindfulness is being non-judgementally present in the moment, allowing oneself to notice physical sensations, and particularly focus on breathing, and avoiding unnecessary mental activity especially that which leads to catastrophising.
 Body-scanning is often used as the first stage and involves focusing on the body and the breathing.